nktice/AMD-AI/README.md

 2023-07 -
  I have composed this collection of instructions as they are my notes.
- I use to setup my own Linux system with AMD parts.
+ I use this setup my own Linux system with AMD parts.
  I've gone over these doing many re-installs to get them all right.
  This is what I had hoped to find when I had search for install instructions - so I'm sharing them in the hopes that they save time for other people.